facebookresearch/phyre/INSTALLATION.md

 The recommended way to install and compile PHYRE from source is by using a [Conda](https://docs.conda.io/en/latest/) package manager.

-We provide an `env.yml` file that will create a new conda environment with all the dependencies.
+We provide an `env.yml` file that will create a new conda environment with all the dependencies for python=3.6.

  ```(bash)
 git clone https://github.com/facebookresearch/phyre.git